 Catching fireflies

 Here’s the best way to do it, kids: Use a net to gently entrap fireflies.
 If using only your hand, don’t squeeze; they’re fragile.
-If you want to watch them for a while, carefully put them in a jar that holds a moist paper towel or some leafy twigs.
+If you want to watch them for a while, carefully put them in a jar with a moist paper towel or some leafy twigs.
 Puncture the lid to let in air.
-Watch them for no more than a day or so and then let them go at night, so they can carry on with their lives.
+Watch them for no more than a day or so and then let them go at night so they can carry on with their lives.